Drug and Alcohol Rehab in Norfolk

 - The individual will be able to move seamlessly from the detox stage to the rehab stage.

 - It will mean that they are monitored as they go through the withdrawal process.
 This is particularly important for those individuals who have been using alcohol or drugs for a long time because they may be at risk of severe symptoms.
-By entering a rehab detox the individual will not only be monitored closely, but the doctors will also be able to prescribe pharmaceuticals that will make the detox process a bit easier.
+By entering a rehab detox the individual will not only be monitored closely, but the doctors will also be able to prescribe drugs that will make the detox process a bit easier.

 - This is the time when the individual is most likely to relapse.
 By staying in a rehab facility they will be protected and it is relatively rare that people will fail to make it through this stage.